-Git's main purpose is to record snapshots of your project in successively better states, by manipulating these three trees.
+Git's typical workflow is to record snapshots of your project in successively better states, by manipulating these three trees.

-Let's say you go into a new directory with a single file in it.
+Let's visualize this process: say you go into a new directory with a single file in it.
 We'll call this v1 of the file, and we'll indicate it in blue.
-Now we run git init, which creates a Git repository with a HEAD reference that points to an unborn branch (master doesn't exist yet).
+Now we run git init, which will create a Git repository with a HEAD reference which points to the unborn master branch.

-At this point, only the Working Directory tree has any content.
-Now we want to commit this file, so we use git add to take content in the Working Directory and copy it to the Index.
+At this point, only the working directory tree has any content.

+Now we want to commit this file, so we use git add to take content in the working directory and copy it to the index.

-Then we run git commit, which takes the contents of the Index and saves it as a permanent snapshot, creates a commit object which points to that snapshot, and updates master to point to that commit.
+Then we run git commit, which takes the contents of the index and saves it as a permanent snapshot, creates a commit object which points to that snapshot, and updates master to point to that commit.